Joyce Cobb: Joyce Cobb's club, Beale Street, and more (1992-present)

 In the late 1990s she forwarded the concept of Sounds of Memphis to help write the script for the show Beale Street Saturday Night which it has had success as a live show in the mid-part of the country.
 This was her first in-road to what has been an acting career later in her professional life.
 In 2006 she recorded on the soundtrack of Black Diamonds: The Story of Negro League Baseball as part of the internationally recognized exhibit presented at the Memphis Pink Palace Museum.
-In the last 16 years Cobb has been the lead actress and singer for numerous award-winning live productions to include Ain’t Misbehavin, Lady Day at the Emerson Bar and Grill and The Devil's Music: The Life and Times of Bessie Smith.Christopher Blank, "Bessie's blues, straight up -- Joyce Cobb is impressive in portrayal of legendary singer's final performance", The Commercial Appeal, April 14, 2006.
+In the last 16 years Cobb has been the lead actress and singer for numerous award-winning live productions to include Ain’t Misbehavin, Lady Day at the Emerson Bar and Grill and The Devil's Music: The Life and Times of Bessie Smith.

 Cobb was contacted by Ward Archer in 2009 to record a CD for his recently formed Memphis record label, Archer Records.
 It was her first solo recording as a jazz artist and again showed her versility and artistry as a recording artist.
 In 2010 she toured Europe with the Michael Jefry Stevens Trio promoting the CD release for Archer Records.
 Presently she continues to perform every Sunday in Memphis, Tennessee at Bosco's as well as playing many other engagements internationally.
 She has also seen the re-issue on CD (digital re-master) of her earlier successes with How Glad I Am on a compilation in 2012 and T.H.P.'s album in 2013.

 Musical style and music educator

-Cobb's musical style is derived from but does not mimick blues and jazz singers such as Bessie Smith, Billie Holiday, Ella Fitzgerald, and Sarah Vaughan (among others).
+Cobb's musical style is derived from but does not mimic blues and jazz singers such as Bessie Smith, Billie Holiday, Ella Fitzgerald, and Sarah Vaughan (among others).
 She is a fluent and adept scat singer and improvisor who has a wide range of timbre and emotion in her presentation of songs.
 Her musical background has been diverse having sung country, disco, R&B, soul and jazz.
 This diversity has created a unique sound that does not really directly mimick any other singer; she has her own signature style.
 "Joyce Cobb's big, vivacious voice can interpret everything from pop to country to classical to her truest love, jazz."

 She is a very pro-active advocate of music education and the history of singing style in American pop and jazz music.
 Cobb has served for close 20 years as adjunct vocal professor at the University of Memphis School of Music.
 She has worked with younger jazz vocalists and musicians at the Stax Music Academy helping aspiring younger artists.